ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 |image69| *Figure 1.3 Example of a default transaction with default URL*

-The entry point CLIHOST can access the w2h directory through a directory definition specifing the external directory path as an external name in the transaction.
-Here the transaction needs access to web elements located in the W2h-DIR.
+The entry point CLIWHOST can access the w2h directory through a directory definition specifing the external directory path as an external name in the transaction.
+Here the transaction needs access to web elements located in the W2H-DIR.
 The /w2h/ pathname in w2h/appmenu.htm matches the external name of the diectory transaction CLI-03W.
 This match defines a path to the W2H-DIR:-

 |image70| *Figure 1.4 Providing access to a directory through a transactions external name*